SEO for SaaS: The Definitive Guide

 When combined with other search marketing practices, such as conversion rate optimization and paid media promotion, SEO enables your business to capture demand and fuel growth (for free!)

-With this playbook in your back pocket, you’re armed with the right information to develop a custom SEO strategy that improves brand visibility, engages your audience, and drives qualified traffic to your website.
+With this guide in your back pocket, you’re armed with the right information to develop a custom SEO strategy that improves brand visibility, engages your audience, and drives qualified traffic to your website.